 - the petitioner's actions show that the petitioner no longer is reasonably afraid of the respondent

-If the parties also have a pending divorce or custody case, the civil provisions regarding custody and parent time can be modified at any time.
-The other civil provisions of a cohabitant protective order can be modified in a divorce case 150 days after the protective order was issued.
-The parties have to agree in writing or on the record to dismiss the civil provisions or the court in the divorce case must find good cause to modify the civil provisions.
+If the parties also have a pending divorce, parentage,custody, or guardianship case, the civil provisions of the protective order can be modified at any time through that pending case.
+In that pending case, the parties have to agree in writing or on the record to dismiss or modify the civil provisions of the protective order or the court must find good cause to dismiss or modify the civil provisions of the protective order.

 The court cannot vacate the criminal provisions of a cohabitant protective order within two years of when it was issued unless certain conditions are met.
 The petitioner must appear at a hearing (after having been personally served by a sheriff or constable) or submit a verified affidavit agreeing to have the criminal provisions vacated.